thedarkwriter/courseware-lms-content/courses/testing_intro.md

 One quick trick for finding all of your modules dependencies is to run `puppet module install <your-modulename> --modulepath=/tmp/folder` The Puppet module tool will resolve dependencies in your metadata.json, those modules dependencies, and so on.
 You can then get a list of all those modules using `puppet module list --modulepath=/tmp/folder`.
 Once you're done you can delete the folder.

-Notice that we're using both a github repo and a published forge module in that example.
+Notice that we're using both a GitHub repository and a published Puppet forge module in that example.
 Depending on how you manage your code, you might need to specify different options.
 For the full syntax of `.fixtures.yml` look at the [puppetlabs_spec_helper documentation](https://github.com/puppetlabs/puppetlabs_spec_helper).
-For example, if you're working on an update that requires changes to two modules you could temporarily specify that dependency as coming from your own fork and branch.
-You should always use the simplest configuration that fits your needs, so it's generally best to keep fixtures pointed at published modules on the Puppet forge.
+For example, if you're working on an update that requires changes to two modules, you could temporarily specify that dependency as coming from your own fork and branch.
+You should always use the simplest configuration that fits your needs, so it's generally best to keep fixtures pointed at published modules on the Puppet Forge.

 Finally, you see that there is a section for `symlinks`, this is a way to tell `rspec-puppet` to use a local copy.
 In this case, it actually specifies the module we're testing.
-It sometimes makes sense to add more symlinks, but it's usually simpler to work with modules to the forge or source control.
+It sometimes makes sense to add more symlinks, but it's usually simpler to work with modules from the Puppet Forge or source control.

 Once you have all of your pieces in place you'll need to add a little to your actual test code.
-For the example we've been working with, this would be in a file called `spec/classes/apache_spec.rb` just add the following line at the top before your tests:
+For the example we've been working with, this would be in a file called `spec/classes/apache_spec.rb`.
+Add the following line at the top before your tests:
 <code>
 require 'spec_helper'
 </code>